jahd2602/aoe-villager-reminder/README.md

 # aoe-villager-reminder

-Plays a sound every 25 seconds.
+Plays a sound every 14 seconds (or 25, or any number of seconds).

 ![Screenshot](screenshot.png)